scritcash/scrit-whitepaper/scrit-whitepaper.md

 connection to the recipient.
 The sender opens up a local Bluetooh or WiFi connection to transfer **previously assigned** DBCs to the recipient.
-The recipient checks locally that he hasn't seen these DBCs before (to prevent a double spends) and confirms the payments. **TODO**:
+The recipient checks locally that he hasn't seen these DBCs before (to prevent a double spends) and confirms the payments.
+This gives the sender evidence of payment, as described above, but only **after** the recipient reissued the DBC at a later stage.
-What kind of payment proofs do we get here?

 In theory the transfer from the sender to the recipient could also be done via QR codes.
 But with a larger number of DBCs and/or mints this